 If applicable, create and upload the following document in the Documents section (below the Required Documents section) of your Rolling Grant Application in the Online Grants System.
 Please note that you will NOT be prompted to upload Optional Support Material but are welcome to do so.

-- Optional Support Material: Other support materials (artist resumes, reviews, clippings, photos, and brochures) directly related to the application proposal.
+- Optional Support Material: Other support materials (letters of support, artist resumes, reviews, clippings, photos, and brochures) directly related to the application proposal.